srvanderplas/unl-stat850-book/docs/06-manipulating-data.md

 <details class = "ex"><summary>We could also look to see how a storm's diameter evolves over time, from when the storm is first identified (group_by + mutate) </summary>
 Diameter measurements don't exist for all storms, and they appear to measure the diameter of the wind field - that is, the region where the winds are hurricane or tropical storm force. (`?storms` documents the dataset and its variables).

-Note the use of `as.numeric(as.character(max(category)))` to get the maximum (ordinal categorial) strength and convert that into something numeric that can be plotted.
+Note the use of `as.numeric(as.character(max(category)))` to get the maximum (ordinal categorical) strength and convert that into something numeric that can be plotted.

 ```r
 storm_evolution <- storms %>%